 - Disinfect The Tools

-- Place The Lid Back On The Hole Of The Septic Tank
+- Place The Lid Back On The Hole Of The Septic Tank Drain Field

-If your house’s septic tank is not clogged after pulling any waste out, you can insert a mechanical drill into the tank to clear clogs.
 With the help of a mechanical drill, you can use the following steps on how to unclog a septic tank drain pipe.

 - Remove The Access Lid Of The Septic Tank

-A septic tank may have different access lids but remove the one nearest to your house.
+A septic tank may have different access lids, but remove the one nearest to your house.
 You can find the inlet baffle by removing the lid nearest your house.
-Lift the access lid of the septic tank by using a shovel or pry bar.
-Look inside the tank and check is anything clogging the tank’s green or white pipe.

 If you cannot find the inlet baffle nearest to your house, call a septic professional or experienced plumber to check what is clogging the tank’s inlet baffle.